Las Vegas Federal Criminal Defense Lawyer

 Legal Representation & Your Defense

-At Okabe & Haushalter, we will conduct our own review and investigation and seek to locate information and evidence that can be used in your defense.
-The sooner you retain our services, the better, as we can take prompt action to assist you.
-If you are under investigation for a federal offense but charges have not yet been filed, we may be able to dissuade prosecutors from pursuing your case.
+At Okabe & Haushalter, we can conduct our own investigation and seek to locate evidence that can be used in your defense.
+The sooner you retain our services, the better as we can take prompt action to assist you.
+If you are under investigation but charges have not yet been filed, we may be able to dissuade prosecutors from pursuing your case.
 Otherwise, it may be possible for us to have lesser charges pressed, thus reducing the potential penalties and effect on your record and future.
 If charges have been filed, we will attempt to conclude your case favorably without going to trial.
 We are, however, fully prepared to aggressively defend you in court and will pursue all legal means in our endeavor to achieve an acquittal.